MrEcho92/nigeria_elections/README.md

 # Analytics Project

 This project utilises data to keep users informed.
+This project is built using [Djangae scaffold](https://gitlab.com/potato-oss/djangae/djangae-scaffold)

 ## Prerequisite